 When it’s time to build your dream home, how do you decide on the style and the materials?
 This becomes more difficult when you need to build a home within a small budget.
 The good news is that it is possible to build a unique and stunning home even on a low budget.
 Today, we have put together this ideabook with 7 low-budget bungalow models to give you some ideas on how you can you can build your house using cost-effective materials and practical design.
 Browse through to decide which one you would like to copy.

 This charming house is built using locally sourced brick and stone, which not only keeps the costs low, but is also a practical solution for the hot and humid weather in the region.
 It’s built on a partial slope, but the house is designed so that most of the structure is set on firm ground while the living area and a bedroom rest on an open stilt.
 The roof is composed on fabricated steel supported by internal boarding and is covered with Mangalore tiles for aesthetics.
-The model includes a central open courtyard as well as a library/audiovisual room, besides the usual social and private spaces.
+The model includes a beautiful garden, central open courtyard as well as a library/audiovisual room, besides the usual social and private spaces.

 A house built as a weekend home, this one is designed to optimize the views of the surrounding greenery from every room.
 The cement and stone structure plays with double height volumes of the upper and lower levels and is planned with the main entrance at the higher level, with an internal wooden staircase leading to the lower deck.

 At first glance, this double-storied house looks like a typical modern cement structure.
 However, it incorporates a few classic features such as a double-height arch as well as a covered balcony over the open porch, which makes it interesting.
 Paving tiles are used in favour of concrete for the driveway to present a colourful and maintenance-free feature at the entrance.